Introduction

 What does this mean in practice?

 Both approaches are valid and have their strengths.
-The question is: does the architecture fit your requirements?
+The question is: Does the architecture fit your requirements?

 The Elephant in the Room: Monoculture Risk